 This species has an extremely large range, and hence does not approach the thresholds for Vulnerable under the range size criterion (extent of occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
 The population trend appears to be stable, and hence the species does not approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size has not been quantified, but it is not believed to approach the thresholds for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

 The population is suspected to be stable in the absence of evidence for any declines or substantial threats.

-It was recently noted that this species has been almost completely extirpated from southern China (J. Fellowes in litt.
-2010).
-In the Thai-Malay Peninsula, the species may be threatened by off-take for the trade in fledglings and outright forest clearance (Wells 1999).
+The species was extremely rare in southern China, but appears to be recovering with better anti-hunting and forest protection campaigns in recent years, with sightings from areas where it was formerly extirpated.
+In the Thai-Malay Peninsula, the species may be threatened by off-take for the trade in fledglings and forest clearance (Wells 1999).
 There is some evidence that the species has traditionally been captured for the local pet trade, as historically one to two were reportedly kept in every village in at least some areas of Myanmar (Tickell 1864 in Kemp 1995).
+Some trade is reported from China (KFBG unpubl. data).
 The casques of Oriental Pied Hornbills are common souvenirs in the markets of Thailand, Laos and Vietnam; however, the extent of this trade has not been measured (Kinnaird and O’Brien 2007).
-However, this species is considered the most adaptable of the hornbills to landscape modification and thus the least threatened owing to its very wide range, small size and broad habitat preferences (S. Mahood in litt.
-2012, D. Bakewell in litt.
-2012).
+In India, chicks have been captured for trade in some areas, while in north-east India it has mainly been hunted for meat, feathers and fat, though the level of hunting is much lower than in larger hornbill species (Naniwadekar et al. 2016).

 Conduct research to determine the population size and trend.